 - A. Product Data: For surface raceways, wireways and fittings, floor boxes, hinged-cover enclosures, and cabinets. - B. Shop Drawings: For the following raceway components.
 Include plans, elevations, sections, details, and attachments to other work. - 1.
-Custom enclosures and cabinets. - C. Qualification Data: For professional engineer and testing agency. - D. Source quality-control test reports.
+Custom enclosures and cabinets. - C. Coordination Drawings: Conduit routing plans, drawn to scale, on which the following items are shown and coordinated with each other, based on input from installers of the items involved: - 1.
+Structural members in the paths of conduit groups with common supports. - 2.
+HVAC and plumbing items and architectural features in the paths of conduit groups with common supports. - D. Qualification Data: For professional engineer and testing agency. - E. Source quality-control test reports.